Lordwill1/alx-higher_level_programming/0x00-python-hello_world/README.md

 # 0x00.
 Python - Hello, World
 This folder contains a basic introduction of the python programming language.

+### Note: When doing this project, After using text editor of your choice to create and access the file on insert mode.Ensure the first line of all your files should be exactly `#!/bin/bash`, then the second line is having the correct command/answer.
+(From your terminal, convert the file created to `SCRIPT` i.e: chmod u+x filename)

 ## Contents
 - [0-run](0-run) : a Shell script that runs a Python script.
 - [1-run_inline](1-run_inline) : a Shell script that runs Python code.